Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: Monod's spectral sequence

 \section{Monod's spectral sequence}

-As above, let $G$ be a semisimple Lie group with finite center and finitely many connected components, $P<G$ be a minimal parabolic subgroup, $A<P$ be the maximal split torus, $M=Z_K(\mathfrak{a})$ be the centralizer of the Lie algebra $\mathfrak{a}$ in the maximal compact subgroup $K<G$ and $w_0$ be a representative of the longest element of the Weyl group associated to $A$.
+Let $G$ be a connected semisimple Lie group with finite center, $P<G$ a minimal parabolic subgroup, $A<P$ a maximal split torus, $M=Z_K(\mathfrak{a})$ the centralizer of the Lie algebra $\mathfrak{a}$ in the maximal compact subgroup $K<G$ and $w_0$ a representative of the longest element of the Weyl group associated to $A$.
 The proof of Monod's Theorem \ref{Thm Monod} relies on the study of the spectral sequence associated to the double complex

 endowed with two differentials